jessegrosjean/OLD-birch-outline-editor/README.md

           new Disposable =>
             @birchOutlineEditorService = null

 Your package will then have access to Birch through the passed in {OutlineEditorService}.
-Please see these example package to get started:
+Please see these example packages to get started:

 - [archive-done](https://github.com/FoldingText/archive-done)
 - [birch-markdown](https://github.com/FoldingText/birch-markdown)

 ## Birch Markup Language

 Birch Markup Language (BML) is subset of HTML for storing outline data.
-Birch uses this format to store outline data in an {HTMLDocument} at runtime, and as a default serialization format.
+Birch uses this format to internally store outline data in an {HTMLDocument} at runtime, and as a default serialization format.
+Note: the DOM that you *see* at runtime doesn't follow this format, it's the internal model layer that uses it.

 ### Example